 Cochlear implant surgery is performed by Dr. Douglas Green at either Center ONE Surgery Center, Ambulatory Surgery Unit of Baptist Medical Center (ASU/BMC), or Wolfson Children’s Hospital.
 Surgery is typically on an outpatient basis and varies from 1-3 hours.
 A head pressure dressing is used and removed after 24 hours with limited activity for the first week.
 Periodic medical follow-ups are needed.

 When will I hear with the implant?

-Successful use of your cochlear implant depends on programming the system for your individual likes and needs.
+Successful use of your cochlear implant depends on a variety of factors including hearing history, consistent use of the implant, commitment to a rehabilitative program and programming of the implant.
 Three weeks after surgery a series of appointments are needed with the audiologist to make the sound from the implant comfortable and audible enough for you to communicate.
 Counseling and training to use this new sound and equipment is ongoing.

 Our pediatric and adult cochlear implant program offers the most current technology available.
 We work with all three major manufacturers: Advanced Bionics, MedEL Corporation and Cochlear Corporation.

 If you are experiencing problems with your hearing aid Walk-In clinic is available on Tue from 10am -11:30am and Thurs from 1pm – 2:30pm.
 No appointment necessary.
 To make an appointment call the Hearing Center at (904) 399-0350